- What is our school code?

 - How many schools should be on my senior’s list?

 - How does the college interview work?
-Does the student need to call admissions to set this up?
+Does the student need to set this up?

 - Do all parts of the application need to be submitted at the same time?

 - Can we read the teacher/counselor letters of recommendation?

 - Is is acceptable for parents to contact admissions representatives with questions?